 Friends of Arrow Rock at 660-837-3700.

-After the presentation, consider dining at J. Huston Tavern, which will have reopened by then and will be offering a special Bicentennial Day picnic box lunch along with its regular menu.
-Musician Paul Fotsch will be playing on the J. Huston Tavern lawn to entertain those dining outside.
+After the presentation, lunch is offered at the J. Huston Tavern.
+The Tavern is offering a special Bicentennial Day picnic box lunch.
+Musician Paul Fotsch will be playing on the J. Huston Tavern lawn to entertain those din-